ISYSLAB-HUST/ProtFormer-Site/README.md

 ```

 ## Pre-trained models and parameters
-The pre trained model and parameters are placed in the [weight folder](https://github.com/shuxiang111/ProtFormer-Site/tree/main/weight).
+The pre-trained model and parameters are placed in the [weight folder](https://github.com/shuxiang111/ProtFormer-Site/tree/main/weight).
 Please read the README.md file in the weight folder for further prediction

 ## Usage
+We provide test script for users to evaluate the prediction result.
 ```bash
 python predict.py
 ```